Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Update History.md

  - [x] Zombie Properties Extra
  - [x] Custom Armor
  - [ ] Specific Zombies
-I will add 5 zombies in ECG, for easy to make specific zombies
+I will add 5 zombies in ECG, for easy to make specific zombies more zombie will add in future update, 2323 :)

  - [x] Add dropbox for GroundTrackName
 Why I didn`t change this